Pesquisa-UFCAT/metapy/LEARN_PROB_GA.md

 <br>

 <p align = "justify">
-A genetic algorithm (GA) functions as a search metaheuristic, drawing inspiration from Charles Darwin's evolutionary theory.
+A genetic Algorithm (GA) functions as a search metaheuristic, drawing inspiration from Charles Darwin's evolutionary theory.
 This algorithm reflects the process of natural selection, where the fittest individuals are selected for reproduction to produce offspring of the next generation <a href="#ref1">[1]</a>.
 <br><br>
+Genetic Algorithm was developed by J. Holland [https://mitpress.mit.edu/9780262581110/adaptation-in-natural-and-artificial-systems/].
+The main goal
+<br><br>
-The new populations are produced by iterative use of genetic operators on agents present in the population.
-These are genetic operators considered in this algorithm.
+In GA the new populations are produced by iterative use of genetic operators on agents present in the population.
+These are genetic operators considered in this algorithm:
 </p>

 <h3>Genetic operators</h3>